Wilhering Abbey: Abbey Church of the Assumption of Mary

-The Austrian stuccoer Franz Josef Holzinger of Sankt Florian was commissioned to do the stucco work (1739-1741).
-However, he was forced to interrupt his work by the War of the Austrian Succession, and his commission was later discontinued, as his stuccoing was unsatisfactory.
-The work was continued by the Augsburg-born master stuccoers, Johann Michael Feichtmayr and Johann Georg Ueblherr, two members of the Wessobrunner School.
-They applied the then highly admired and fashionable rocaille cartouche ornamentation, redecorated Holzinger’s stuccoing with great skill, created the lively curved retables surrounding the large altar-pieces, and fashioned the pulpit as well as the casing of the choir organ.
+The Austrian stuccoer Franz Josef Holzinger of Sankt Florian was commissioned to do the stucco work (1739–1741).
+However, he was forced to interrupt his work by the War of the Austrian Succession, and his commission was later discontinued, as his stuccoing was too orderly with little exuberance.
+The work was continued by the Augsburg-born master stuccoers, Johann Michael Feuchtmayer and Johann Georg Ueblherr, two members of the Wessobrunner School.
+They applied the then highly admired and fashionable rocaille cartouche ornamentation, redecorated Holzinger's stuccoing with great skill, created the lively curved retables surrounding the large altar-pieces, and fashioned the pulpit as well as the casing of the choir organ.
 They also furnished the continuous main cornice with red stuccoed marble and all the pilasters with the same material in an elegant grey.
 Moreover, Ueblherr himself created the sixteen life-sized statues of saints for the altars, the figures of the Holy Trinity above the high altar, the statue of Saint Bernard of Clairvaux, the most famous abbot of the Cistercians, for the sounding-board of the pulpit, and the royal harpist David above the choir organ.
 It was also Feichtmayr and Ueblherr who placed the numerous glazed stucco putti and angels’ heads throughout the church.

 They sent for the gilder Johann Georg Frueholz of Munich, who was known to them, to provide the final gloss to the interior of the church by gilding it abundantly.
 In the meantime two lay-brothers of Wilhering, Eugen Dymge and Johann Baptist Zell, carved the choir stalls and the pews.

 The choir organ, a counterpart of the pulpit, was made in 1746 by Nikolaus Rumel the elder.
 The famous Austrian composer Anton Bruckner counted it among his favourites.
 The main organ, with its Baroque casing, is the decorative highlight at the back of the church.
 It was made in 1883 by Leopold Breinbauer and now has thirty-eight stops.

 The essential work of decorating and furnishing was completed in 1748.
-At that time the monastery’s debts amounted to 122,000 florins, a sum equivalent to the value of 10,000 cows.
+At that time the monastery's debts amounted to 122,000 florins, a sum equivalent to the value of 10,000 cows.
+The result is now one of the most significant Rococo buildings in the German-speaking world.